Open a PDF version to print this topic

 Constipation

 Although oxycodone is a good pain reliever, almost everybody who takes it gets constipated.
 You should make sure your doctor routinely prescribes a good laxative, which you need to take regularly.
-You can also help to ease this by eating more fruit, vegetables, brown bread, bran-based breakfast cereals and drinking plenty of liquids.
+You can also help to ease this by eating more fruit, vegetables, brown bread and bran-based breakfast cereals.
+And by drinking plenty of liquids.

 Nausea and vomiting

 About a third of people starting oxycodone can feel sick or even throw up in the first week to 10 days.
 Fortunately, this usually goes away.
-If this is a problem for you, your doctor can prescribe an anti-sickness tablet.
+Your doctor will prescribe an anti-sickness tablet.
+You can take this regularly to prevent nausea or just as needed.
 Bear in mind that other things might be causing your nausea and vomiting – it may not be the oxycodone.
-Talk to your doctor or nurse if you're having problems.
+Talk to your doctor or nurse if you are having problems.

 Drowsiness